Symphytum officinale

 Skin Care Benefits:

-Cell Proliferant, Soothing, Healing
+Healing Cell Proliferant, Soothing, Astringent

 Alchemilla Products Containing this Herb: